How do accreditation organizations use health records?

 This information lets clinic staff know when to expect the patient’s online visit and what they should do for their part of the session.

-An electronic health record system can help doctors provide telehealth services by managing patient information to conduct their visits more efficiently.
+An electronic health record system can help doctors provide telehealth services by managing patient information so that they can conduct their visits more efficiently.
 It also makes it easier to schedule these appointments, prepare for them, and document the sessions afterward so both patients and providers can access the same information.

-Electronic health records systems allow medical home practices to use data management capabilities like tracking test results and medication lists over time to identify potential problems, prioritize research projects, and measure outcomes to improve the quality of care they offer.
+Electronic health records systems allow medical home practices to use data management capabilities, such as tracking test results and medication lists over time, to identify potential problems, prioritize research projects, and measure outcomes to improve their quality of care.

-Clinics can also use these systems to submit data to accreditation organizations and receive feedback about how they are doing.
+Clinics can also use these systems to submit data to accreditation organizations and receive feedback on their performance.

 An electronic health record system can support quality improvement by helping clinics identify patients at risk for developing preventable health problems.
-The system can do this by tracking how often a patient has seen a doctor, their test results, and medications.
+The system can track how often a patient has seen a doctor, their test results, and medications.

 This information can help clinic staff develop care plans that will help keep their patients healthy.